Page created on December 6, 2018. Last updated on April 19, 2022 at 12:47

 The most important symptom of chronic bronchitis is productive cough, initially without outflow obstruction.
 Only some patients develop severe enough obstruction that it starts to produce symptoms like respiratory failure.
 These patients are often obese and cyanotic, which has given them the nickname blue bloaters.

-Atopic (extrinsic) asthma is associated with allergy and eczema and is often hereditary.
+Allergen-induced asthma (atopic asthma) is associated with allergy and eczema and is often hereditary.
 It involves a hypersensitivity type I reaction, which has two phases: the early phase and the late phase.
-In the early phase will there be bronchoconstriction and increased mucus production, while in the late phase is characterised by inflammation.
-When these reactions occur repeatedly will this lead to structural changes in the bronchial wall, called airway remodelling, which is when smooth muscle and mucus gland hypertrophy occurs.
+In the early phase there will be bronchoconstriction and increased mucus production, while the late phase is characterised by inflammation.
+When these reactions occur repeatedly, this will lead to structural changes in the bronchial wall, called airway remodelling, which is when smooth muscle and mucus gland hypertrophy occurs.

-Nonatopic (intrinsic) asthma has no association with allergy, and the pathomechanism is unknown.
+Non-allergen-induced asthma (intrinsic asthma) has no association with allergy, and the pathomechanism is unknown.
 Viral infection may trigger it.
-It usually begins in adulthood.

 Bronchiectasis means permanent dilation of the bronchi that’s caused by destruction of the smooth muscle and supporting elastic tissue.
 It’s a secondary condition that usually occurs due to chronic necrotizing infections, often due to: